 5. Let it be

-Sometimes, you can’t find the positives or changing your behavior takes more energy than you have or the situation simply can’t be avoided.
+Sometimes, you can’t find the positives, changing your behavior takes more energy than you have, or the situation simply can’t be avoided.

 If that is the case, accept the emotion and just let it run its course.
 Remember, you can’t control if and when the emotion comes.
 It’s a natural response to a stimulus.
 It’s okay to feel angry or sad or happy, even at inconvenient times, because that’s what makes us human.

 Sometimes you just have to cry until you’re out of tears, and sometimes there is a perfectly valid reason to feel ashamed of your behavior.
 This is also a place to pick your battles: if you can, feel your emotions instead of fighting them.